twitter-archive/cloudhopper-smpp/README.md

     make rebind
     make parser
     make dlr
+    make ssl-client
+    make ssl-server

 On Windows, the examples can run with `nmake` instead of `make`.

-The easiest way to get started is to try out our `server` and `client` examples.
+The easiest way to get started is to try out our `server` and `client` or `ssl-server` and `ssl-client` examples.
 Open up two shells.
 In the first shell, run:

     make server